g3john/cpp-Projects/snake/README.md

-Use WASD to move
+Use WASD to move\n
-Press q to quit
+Press q to quit\n

+Windows 64bit